pytorch/ignite/docs/source/concepts.rst

 ..
 Note ::

-    This solution for filtering are a temporary workaround and may change in the future.
+    This solution for filtering is a temporary workaround and may change in the future.

 Handlers